Forum Gallery Shop Sponsors Directory

 Where I go on holiday out on the West Coast of Scotland the door locks of the cottage we rent don't work and haven't for years!
 Even when half the world desends on the island for the World Wave Windsurfing competition there are no problems - once you are there, there is only one ferry a day off so there's no point in crims doing their thing!
 When the championship first started Strathclyde Police were worried about druggies and general ne'er do wells going there as hangers on and spectators, so they increased the island police force by 100% to 2 bobbies, they found they had more trouble from the locals than the visitors and in the 10 years since then have never bothered to increase their presence during the Wave Classic week, the competitors are all world class athletes and appear to party on low alcohol drinks or fruit juice........ and as for drugs, not a hope in hell!

 It's a great place - provided your car doesn't go off the island you pay no RFT and MOT's are not required........... mind you when I was there in October diesel was £3 a litre so the mountain bikes got a lot of use when we weren't sailing!
-A Carbon Footprint is the mark a lump of coal makes when it's dropped on the ground.
+2020 Pangea Green 1st Edition D240 New Defender 110 is here and loving it

 Post #7288 Wed Dec 07 2005 8:18pm